go-go-golems/zine-layout/ttmp/2025-10-11/11-changelog-and-things-we-learned.md

 ### Context
 After implementing the backend for Phase 2 (image layout templates, laid-out images, and layout sequences), the frontend was left in a state where all components were stacked vertically on a single long page.
 This made the workflow confusing and the interface overwhelming for users.

-Created comprehensive UI/UX design spec (`10-ui-design-for-the-zine-photo-layout-software.md`) with ASCII diagrams outlining a 5-tab workflow: Assets → Sequences → Templates → Layouts → Output.
-This session implements Tabs 1 & 2.
+Created comprehensive UI/UX design spec (`10-ui-design-for-the-zine-photo-layout-software.md`) with ASCII diagrams outlining a 5-tab workflow: Assets → Sequences → Image Layouts → Page Layouts → Zine.
+This session implements Tabs 1 & 2 with the finalized tab structure.

 ### What We Did